Popular Tech Stack for Startups in 2024

 Back-End

-Some benefits of using a low-code platform like DronaHQ is that they are designed to accelerate app dev process and to allow the pro-developers to design, build, test, deploy and manage apps at a faster rate than the traditional approach.
-Since everything nowadays is fast-paced, it would help new-generation startups to improve their time-to-market rate.
+Book an expert call →Some benefits of using a low-code platform like DronaHQ are that they are designed to accelerate the app dev process and to allow the pro-developers to design, build, test, deploy, and manage apps at a faster rate than the traditional approach.
+Since everything nowadays is fast-paced, it would help new-generation startups improve their time-to-market rate.

 Many companies like Wipro, Mondelez, Bajaj Finserv, Kotak Securities, Endy, LTI, Pfizer, Colgate, McKinsey & Company, and others are now adopting low-code development tools to build enterprise apps.
 Read more here!